Raj-NYU/AppSec3/Part 1/secrets.md

 ```
 kubectl delete pods <pod name>
 ```
-to reset the containers and then ran the command:
+Then to confirm that the plaintext secrets had been replaced with the encrypted secrets from the secretkey.yaml file I ran the command:
 ```
 kubectl exec -it <pod name> /bin/sh
 ```
-to confirm that the plaintext secrets had been replaced with the encrypted secrets from the secretkey.yaml file.
+--

 ***Check submission on gradescope for screenshots of commands and files within my repository for additional information***